ravedappeport/dlrappeport/personal-site/content/posts/diamonds-forever.md

 ```
 But looking closely at the chart we can see places where the predictions have larger residuals.
 Additionally, we see a bit of a pattern where the linear model over predicts on higher and lower prices and somewhat systematically under predicts on prices more towards the middle of the range.
 Still, we're making fairly accurate predictions.

+# Hey!
+I'm just a bloke trying to buy a diamond ring!
-Alright, on to the coefficients.
-Below is a quickly thrown together table where I've converted the coefficients above into percentage changes, titled "p_delta", using the formula I've described earlier.
-This makes it easier to draw insights from our model.
+One motivation for doing all of this work and putting all of this together is to help people make more informed decisions when they are shopping online for engagement rings.
+Below is a quickly thrown together table where I've converted the coefficients from the linear model above into percentage changes, titled "p_delta", using the formula I've described earlier.
+This makes it easier to draw insights from our model as the "p_delta" equates to the percentage change in diamond price we estimate from the model due to a 1 unit change in our independent variable.
+For example, the linear model estimates between a 444%-446% increase in diamond price for a 1 unit change in diamond carat.

 ```
 |                 |   coefficients |     p_delta |   p_delta_low |   p_delta_high |